 Central air conditioning installation is one job that can make a dramatic change in the overall comfort of your home.
 At the flip of a switch, no matter what it is like outside, you’ll be able to relax indoors at whatever temperature you choose.
 Central air conditioning installation is likely to add value to your property, and even save you money on energy bills if it is replacing several window units.
-If you’re thinking of installing central air conditioning, there are a few things to consider before you begin the project if you want to get the most for your money.
+If you’re thinking of installing central air conditioning, there are a few things to consider before you begin the project if you want to get the most for your money, given the cost to convert to central air can be an large initial investment.

 New or Existing A/C Systems